y-games-hello/ultimate-base-project-docs/Documentation/manual/services/application-events.md

 | `OnApplicationFocus`     | Invoked when the application gains or loses focus. |
 | `OnApplicationQuit`      | Invoked right before the application quits. |
 | `OnApplicationDestroy`   | Invoked when the dispatcher GameObject is destroyed. |

 ---

-## 🧱 Internal Structure

-### ApplicationEventsService.cs

-- A pure C# class implementing `IService`
-- Exposes `Action` delegates for Unity lifecycle hooks
-- Instantiates a dispatcher GameObject and makes it persistent

-### ApplicationEventsDispatcher.cs

-- A hidden MonoBehaviour attached at runtime
-- Listens to Unity lifecycle events and routes them to the service
-- Never needs to be manually placed in scenes

----